Interstate 980

 Interstate 980 (I-980) is a short 2.03 mi auxiliary Interstate Highway entirely within Oakland in Northern California, connecting I-580 and State Route 24 (SR 24) to I-880 near Downtown Oakland.
 I-980 passes the Oakland Convention Center and near the famous Jack London Square.
 I-980 is commonly considered the dividing line between Downtown Oakland and West Oakland.
 The freeway was planned as the eastern approach to the Southern Crossing.
-It is officially known as the John B. Williams Freeway, after the former director of the city of Oakland's Office of Community Development.
+The segment between I-880 and 17th Street is officially known as the John B. Williams Freeway, after the former director of the city of Oakland's Office of Community Development.
+In addition, I-980 and SR 24 in Oakland are both designated as part of the Grove-Shafter Freeway, after streets the route travels along (Grove Street was later renamed Martin Luther King Jr. Way).

 I-980 was used as an alternate route between Oakland and San Francisco when the Cypress Viaduct carrying I-880 collapsed in the 1989 Loma Prieta earthquake.
 Traffic headed from the south would have to use I-980 to I-580 west to I-80 west to get across the San Francisco–Oakland Bay Bridge to reach San Francisco.
 This ended when I-880 reopened on a new alignment in 1997 (1998 to and from I-80 east).

 Route description

+The entirety of I-980 is defined in section 624 of the California Streets and Highways Code as Route 980, and that the highway is from "Route 880 to Route 580 in Oakland".
+This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-980.

 Although I-980 physically goes north and south, it is signed as an east–west route like SR 24.
 Immediately after traffic leaves I-880 on elevated connector ramps, I-980 then descends below grade to pass under downtown city streets.
 The freeway then ascends above grade to pass over SR 123 (San Pablo Avenue) and 27th Street before reaching I-580 and SR 24.

 The freeway itself lacks overhead guide signs mentioning I-980.
 Immediately after exit 1B (SR 123/17th Street) going eastbound on I-980 is a guide sign mentioning the junction with I-580.
 Likewise, the guide signs on westbound I-980 at exit 1D (18th Street) list I-880 and San Jose as a control city.
 Since 2018, Jackson Street and I-880 south have been signed as exits 1B and 1A in the westbound direction.

 I-980 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).